qball1809/App-Store/Configuration.md

 * Click on the "gear" icon almost on the top right
 * Enter the port you wants the http server to listen on, and select save

+**Note**
-You are now ready to rock, so browse to:
+Sadly, PMS will now show a spinner forever, so you now need to restart PMS, and You are now ready to rock, so browse to:

 http://"IP Address of PMS":33400